temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 **Open**

-- Running: The only Open status for a Workflow Execution, when Running the Workflow Execution is when a Workflow Execution is either actively progressing or suspended because it is waiting on something.
+- Running: The only Open status for a Workflow Execution.
+When the Workflow Execution is Running, it is either actively progressing or suspended because it is waiting on something.

 **Closed**